FauxyFurr has been around Seattle since 2001.

 2008 - Jac graduates with her Technical Degree in Apparel Design from Seattle Central Community College.
 She is now versed in production sewing, pattern making, and textile history.
 It’s the beginning of the 2008 recession and job prospects are extremely limited.

-2012 - Expands the online vintage store to include any USA-MADE winter coat she found.
-Pendleton, Woolrich, Pioneer Wear, Tweed, Corduroy, real fur, leather, silk, we hunted for natural fibers and American Staples.
+2012 - Expands the online vintage store to include USA-MADE winter coats.
+She hunted for natural fibers and American Made Staples.

-2015 - Jac and Jill meet and begin collaborating.
+2015 - In a chance moment, Jac and Jill meet in Jac’s backyard.
+They begin collaborating.
 Their first big adventure was a pop-up shop at the Winthrop Rhythm & Blues Festival and vending out of a 10’ x 10’ tent all weekend.

 2016 - They built (with help from friends), a 24-foot pop-up trailer shop.
 They spent 4 summers on the road vending at open-air music events.
 During this season of travel, women kept asking to buy ankle boots, the feather earrings Jac always wore, and our personal hats.